 Article 32 of the GDPR is the primary provision requiring technical measures to protect data.
 Although it gives examples of security measures and controls, the article does not provide detailed guidance regarding what you should do to achieve this.

-Instead, the GDPR, compels companies to look at existing best practices and recommendations, such as ISO 27001, to minimise the risk of a data breach.
+Instead, the GDPR compels organizations to look at existing best practices and recommendations, such as ISO 27001, to minimize the risk of a data breach.

 How ISO 27001 works

 ISO 27001 describes best practice for an ISMS, a systematic approach consisting of people, processes, and technology that helps you protect and manage all your organization’s information through risk management.